Global cloud services spend up 33% to hit US$62.3 billion in Q2 2022

 “Most companies have gone beyond the initial step of moving a portion of their workloads to the cloud and are looking at migrating key services,” said Canalys Research Analyst Yi Zhang.
 “The top cloud vendors are accelerating their partnerships with a variety of software companies to demonstrate a differentiated value proposition.
 Recently, Microsoft pointed to expanded services to migrate more Oracle workloads to Azure, which in turn are connected to databases running in Oracle Cloud.”

-Canalys defines cloud infrastructure services as services that provide infrastructure as a service and platform as a service, either on dedicated hosted private infrastructure or shared infrastructure.
-This excludes software as a service expenditure directly, but includes revenue generated from the infrastructure services being consumed to host and operate them.
+Canalys defines cloud infrastructure services as those that provide infrastructure-as-a-service and platform-as-a-service, either on dedicated hosted private infrastructure or shared public infrastructure.
+This excludes software-as-a-service expenditure directly, but includes revenue generated from the infrastructure services being consumed to host and operate them.

 For more information, please contact: